exercism/rust/exercises/concept/string-vs-str/.docs/instructions.md

 - add an individual field to the record
 - serialize the record with basic escaping

+Basic escaping means:

+- Fields containing line breaks, double-quotes, and commas should be enclosed in double-quotes.

+- If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double-quote.

 ## 1. Create a new builder

 You'll need to implement the `new` method to create a new builder.